On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Introduction

 \section{Introduction}

-When there is a flop $Y_+ \dashrightarrow Y_-$ between two smooth varieties, it is important to compare their derived categories.
-According to a famous conjecture due to Bondal and Orlov \cite{BO02}, we expect that we have a derived equivalence $\D(Y_+) \simeq \D(Y_-)$.
-The aim of this article is to give a proof of this conjecture for a $7$-dimensional flop that has an interesting geometric feature by using tilting bundles.
+Given any flop $Y_+ \dashrightarrow Y_-$ between two smooth varieties, it is important to compare their derived categories.
+According to a famous conjecture due to Bondal and Orlov~\cite{BO02}, there is expected to be a derived equivalence $\D(Y_+) \simeq \D(Y_-)$.
+The aim of this article is to give a new proof of this conjecture for a $7$-dimensional flop using tilting bundles.